-Join us in an experience unlike any other as Haleakalā National Park awakens with the rising sun and the views open in all directions.
-The Haleakalā National Park Sunrise tour is the #1 rated TripAdvisor tour experience on Maui and is an adventure that should not be missed.
+Start your day with an experience unlike any other as Haleakalā National Park awakens with a bright, beautiful sunrise to reveal breathtaking views.
+The Haleakalā National Park Sunrise tour is the #1 rated TripAdvisor tour experience on Maui and is an adventure that you shouldn't miss.

 Enjoy two of Maui's most popular activities in one day!
 Watch the magnificent sunrise at the summit of Haleakalā National Park, then zipline through eucalyptus trees and soar across massive canyons on our award-winning Skyline Haleakalā zipline adventure.